 Using a black oil pastel, the kids went at it, crossing out the lines they didn’t like and moving on with the ones they did.
 Most kids found it helpful to start with the nose, then put in the eyes and then draw the head around that.

-Using leaves found around the school yard, I place a variety on each table.
+I place a variety of leaves found around the school yard on each table.
 Start by painting the underbelly (the vein side) of the leaf with white paint.
 Then, place the leaf, paint side down onto the sheet of black paper.
 Place a piece of scratch paper over the leaf and rub gently.
 Sometimes it’s helpful to press down as well.
 Carefully peel away the scratch paper and leaf to reveal the white painted leaf print.